 Individuals can make a donation to support the program, and individuals who donate $500 or more may assist in the selection of grant recipients.

-Companies may become an official Harvardwood Heroes partner by sponsoring one or more grant(s) ($500 each) or by sponsoring the program outright.
+Companies may become an official Harvardwood Heroes partner by sponsoring one or more grant(s) (at least $500 each) or by sponsoring the program outright.
 The sponsor's logo will appear here and on all promotional materials (online and in print) regarding Harvardwood Heroes.
 All Harvard-affiliated individuals are invited to apply for a Harvardwood Heroes grant, so sponsoring companies receive maximum exposure to Harvard students and alums.
 Contact us for more info.

 Program Info & Timeline